MicrosoftDocs/biztalk-docs/biztalk/core/how-to-use-internet-explorer-to-test-a-published-web-service.md

 3. For testing HTTP-GET, HTTP-POST, or HTTP-POST from the local computer, remove the corresponding line from the \<protocols\> section.

- For more information about the configuration options, see "Configuration Options for XML Web Services Created Using ASP.NET" in the [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Help Collection at [http://go.microsoft.com/fwlink/?LinkId=62264](http://go.microsoft.com/fwlink/?LinkId=62264).
+ For more information about the configuration options, see [Configuration Options for XML Web Services Created Using ASP.NET](https://msdn.microsoft.com/library/b2c0ew36.aspx).

-#### To access a Web service with Internet Explorer
+#### Access a Web service with Internet Explorer

 -   In Internet Explorer, in the **Address** box, type the URL for the Web service using the format **http://*servername*/*apppath*/*webservicename*.asmx**.